arpithapatil/NC-NEWS-FE/README.md

 In order to run the application run the following command
 ```
-npm start
+node server.js
 ```
-Then the application should be accessible at http://localhost:9000.
+Then the application should be accessible at http://localhost:8080

 ## Running the tests